Superconducting flip-chip devices using indium microspheres on Au-passivated Nb or NbN as under-bump metallization layer: Fabrication

 In the following, we describe the fabrication of the layers on the bottom chip since it contains the UBM layer and the additional Al wiring layer.
 We present two approaches for patterning the UBM layer: a liftoff process and an etching process.
 The top chip consists of only the UBM layer patterned with pads and the test structure, and thus, the fabrication procedure is the same as that for the bottom chip without the process steps of the Al layer.
 Before any film is deposited, the wafers are cleaned in an ultrasonic bath with acetone, followed by isopropyl alcohol (IPA).

-The liftoff process (\fref{fig:2}(a)) begins with the fabrication of an Al wiring layer.
-First, \SI{150}{\nano\meter} of Al is sputtered on a 2" Si wafer using a DC magnetron sputtering tool.
-The deposition is followed by spin coating of resist S1805, exposing the pattern with optical lithography and developing the resist in MF-319.
-The developed area is first descummed by ashing the resist residue in O$_2$ plasma at \SI{40}{\watt} for \SI{90}{\second}.
-The Al layer is then etched in Transene Etchant A at \SI{40}{\degreeCelsius} for \SI{90}{\second} and rinsed with water.
-Finally, the resist is stripped with Remover 1165, and the wafer is cleaned as mentioned above.
-The UBM layer is fabricated by spin-coating the wafer with a bilayer resist (LOR 3A (\SI{0.4}{\micro\meter}) \& SPR 220 (\SI{3}{\micro\meter})) to create an undercut and avoid sidewall deposition for easier liftoff.
+The liftoff process (\fref{sfig:1}(a)) begins with the fabrication of an Al wiring layer.
+First, \SI{150}{\nano\meter} of Al is sputtered on a 2" Si wafer using a DC magnetron sputtering tool (step 1).
+The deposition is followed by the spin coating of resists PMMA-A2 (to protect Al against developer MF-319) and S1805 (step 2), exposing the pattern with optical lithography and developing the resist in MF-319 (first part of step 3).
+The PMMA-A2 in the developed area is then ashed in O$_2$ plasma at \SI{40}{\watt} for \SI{90}{\second} (second part of step 3).
+The Al layer is then etched in Transene Etchant A at \SI{40}{\degreeCelsius} for \SI{90}{\second} and rinsed with water (step 4).
+Finally, the resist is stripped with Remover 1165 (step 5), and the wafer is cleaned as mentioned above.
+The UBM layer is fabricated by spin-coating the wafer with a bilayer resist (LOR 3A (\SI{0.4}{\micro\meter}) \& SPR 220 (\SI{3}{\micro\meter})) to create an undercut and avoid sidewall deposition for easier liftoff (step 6).
 The pattern is then exposed using optical lithography and developed in MF-24A.
-The wafer is flood-exposed using a UV lamp to prevent bubble formation during sputtering due to trapped N$_2$, followed by descumming in O$_2$ plasma as before.
+The wafer is flood-exposed using a UV lamp to prevent bubble formation during sputtering due to trapped N$_2$, followed by descumming in O$_2$ plasma as before (step 7).
 To deposit the UBM layer, we use a magnetron sputtering system with an Nb DC source at a base pressure of $\sim$\SI{d-8}{\milli\bar}.
-Before sputtering, we ion-milled the surface with an Ar flow of \SI{2}{sccm} and a beam current of \SI{10}{\milli\ampere} for \SI{50}{\second} to remove native Al oxide for galvanic contact between the wiring layer and the UBM pads.
-The DC power source is set at \SI{200}{\watt} during the deposition of Nb and NbN and sputtered in steps of \SI{17}{\nano\meter} to avoid excessive heating and therefore bubbling of the resist during deposition.
+Before sputtering, we ion-milled the surface (step 8) with an Ar flow of \SI{2}{sccm} and a beam current of \SI{10}{\milli\ampere} for \SI{50}{\second} to remove native Al oxide for galvanic contact between the wiring layer and the UBM pads.
+The DC power source is set at \SI{200}{\watt} during the deposition of Nb and NbN (first part of step 9) and sputtered in steps of \SI{17}{\nano\meter} to avoid excessive heating and therefore bubbling of the resist during deposition.
 Additionally, for depositing NbN, the N$_2$ flow is set at \SI{8}{sccm} and the Ar flow to \SI{60}{sccm} for a stoichiometry of approximately 1:1.
 Surface profilometry shows that the thickness uniformity of the Nb or NbN film is precise to within \SI{10}{percent} of the desired thickness.
-A thin layer of \SI{5}{\nano\meter} Au is sputtered in the same vacuum for devices with passivation.
-Finally, the wafer is soaked overnight in Remover 1165 for liftoff of the UBM layer (along with the Au layer, if present) and then cleaned with acetone and IPA.
+A thin layer of \SI{5}{\nano\meter} Au is sputtered in the same vacuum for devices with passivation (second part of step 9).
+Finally, the wafer is soaked overnight in Remover 1165 for liftoff of the UBM layer (along with the Au layer, if present) (step 10) and then cleaned with acetone and IPA.